Dynatrace/dynatrace-automation-tools/README.md

-# dynatrace-automation-tools
+# Dynatrace-automation-tools

-This CLI allows to automate different Dynatrace use-cases to be use with CI/CD or automation platforms.
+This CLI allows automating different Dynatrace use-cases to be use with CI/CD or automation platforms.
 The current implemented use cases:

 1. [Site Reliability Guardian Automation](docs/SRGAutomation.md)